Teradata/jupyter-demos/README.md

 Vantage Analytics.
 This product can analyze data from cloud storage, ingest data from streaming services, import data for high performance tactical queries, and work seamlessly with cloud native analytics.

-If you haven't used Jupyter before, please check out the notebooks under 'Jupyter Usage'.
-Also check out [Release Notes](ReleaseNotes.md)<br><br>
+If you haven't used Jupyter before, please check out the notebooks under 'Jupyter Usage'.<br><br>
 <b style = 'font-size:16px;font-family:Arial;color:#E37C4D'>Data Dictionary</b>
 <br>All of the demonstrations will cite what database is needed.
 The Data Dictionary Notebook is an index to
-all of the databases and provides selections to either run the demonstrations from NOS or import the tables to local Teradata Tables.
+all of the databases and provides selections to either run the demonstrations from Cloud Object Storage as foreign tables or import the data to local Teradata Tables.
 * [Data Dictionary](UseCases/Data_Dictionary/Data_Dictionary.ipynb)

 <b style = 'font-size:16px;font-family:Arial;color:#E37C4D'>Jupyter Usage</b>